Follow these tips to conserve resources, save money, and protect your child’s health this school year.

 Green Your Commute

 4. Kick off the school year with an active commute.
-Walking and biking to school contributes to clean air and helps kids to arrive at school energized and ready to learn.
+Walking and biking to school promotes clean air and helps kids to arrive at school energized and ready to learn.
 Visit SFSafeRoutes.org for resources on how to start biking and walking to school.

 6. Participate in Walk and Roll to School Day.
-On Wednesday, October 9, 2013, walk or bike to school with your child!
-Last year, 55 schools and 8,500 children participated in San Francisco.
+Thousands of San Francisco kids participate each year.
 Register your school to participate and get free materials and support.

 Use Safer Products